BMW X5 SUV - MPG, running costs & CO2

 BMW X5 MPG & CO2

-After the plug-in hybrid model, the cheapest conventionally powered X5 to run is the xDrive30d, with a 3.0-litre diesel, which features mild-hybrid assistance and is capable of returning up to 42.2mpg.
-Its CO2 emissions of 175-197g/km, however, place it in the higher Benefit-in-Kind (BiK) band for company-car drivers.
+After the plug-in hybrid model, the cheapest conventionally powered X5 to run is the xDrive30d, with a 3.0-litre diesel, which features mild-hybrid assistance and is capable of returning around 41.5mpg.
+Its CO2 emissions start at 179g/km, however, place it in the higher Benefit-in-Kind (BiK) band for company-car drivers.
 The Mercedes GLE 250d returns a similar mpg figure, but it's also quite a bit slower.

 The mid-range xDrive40d also features mild-hybrid assistance and offers improved performance over the entry-level 30d model, with only a slight hit on fuel economy.
-It can officially manage up to 34.9-39.2mpg with CO2 emission of 188-211g/km depending on specification.
+It can officially manage up to 40.4mpg with CO2 emission starting from 184g/km depending on specification.
 The range topping M50d is the fastest diesel, while also edging out the petrol for economy.
-Its official figures are 32.8 to 34mpg with emissions of 217-226g/km, so needless to say it's firmly in the most expensive BiK band for fleet drivers.
+Its official figures are 32.8 to 34mpg with emissions of 217g/km upwards, so needless to say it's firmly in the most expensive BiK band for fleet drivers.

 If you'd rather own an X5 with a petrol engine, it's probably worth opting for the xDrive45e plug-in hybrid, which can cover 54 miles on electric power, a distance that should cover most daily commutes.
 It also has the lowest emissions of the X5 range, too, claiming an official CO2 emissions figure of 27-31g/km.

-Every conventional petrol and diesel BMW X5 costs £150 a year to tax, with the plug-in hybrid costing £140.
-Because the list price of every model exceeds £40,000, a surcharge of £325 is also payable in years two to six.
+Every conventional petrol and diesel BMW X5 is liable for the regular VED (road tax) each year, with the mild-hybrid and PHEV eligible for the discounted rate.
+Because the list price of every X5 exceeds £40,000, owners will also have to pay the additional surcharge amount in years two to six.

 The BMW X5's price, performance and advanced technology means it sits at the top end of the one to 50 scale.
 As a guide, the Mercedes GLE sits in groups 35 to 50.
 Even the X5 xDrive30d xLine is in group 45, while the BMW X5 M is in group 50.